DanielMcDonagh/playwright-sort-by-test/05_framework-design.md

 ## 3. Additional Best Practices for Larger Projects

-As we look ahead to larger feature sets and team growth, here are a handful of simple, human-friendly guidelines to keep our test suite maintainable, reliable, and easy to understand—whether you’re a developer, QA specialist, or stakeholder.
+As we look ahead to larger feature sets and team growth, here are a handful of simple, human-friendly guidelines to keep our test suite maintainable, reliable, and easy to understand-whether you’re a developer, QA specialist, or stakeholder.

 ### 1. Group Tests by Feature, Not by File Count